TheOdinProject/curriculum/JS101/fundamentals/fundamentals-1.md

    1. Declare a constant variable `max` with the value 57.
    2. Set another variable `actual` to `max - 13`
    3. Set another variable `percentage` to `actual / max`
-   4. If you type `percentage` and press enter you should see a value like `0.7719`
+   4. If you type `percentage` in the console and press enter you should see a value like `0.7719`
 6. Take a few minutes to keep playing around with various things in your script tag.
 Eventually we will learn how to actually make those numbers and things show up on the webpage, but all of this logic will remain the same, so make sure you're comfortable with it before moving on.